aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getItemPrintTitles() {#getItemPrintTitles--}

+<b>@deprecated.</b> Please use the 'itemPrintTitles' property instead.
 Indicates whether PivotItem names should be repeated at the top of each printed page.

 ```javascript
 getItemPrintTitles() : boolean;